 The SHL and SHLP instructions always pass power.
 When using SHL and SHLP instructions, an error will occur if the variables specified in operands S1 and D1 are not the same type.
 Designate the same variable type in operands S1 and D1.
-Refer to the following for specifying a constant.

-- S1: Shift address Specifies the address to shift. - S2: Number of bits to shiftSpecifies the number of bits to shift. - D1: Store address Specifies the address to store the shift result.
+S2: Number of bits to shiftSpecifies the number of bits to shift.